+SCCM ConfigMgr Prerequisite Check Error Failed to Verify Authenticode Signature Configuration Manager MEMCM?
 SCCM prerequisite file check is one of the important steps before the kick start of an actual upgrade of SCCM/ConfigMgr 2012 to CB.
-Here is the list of things you wanted to look into if you are just starting the upgrade of SCCM ConfigMgr 2012 to CB 1606.
+Here is the list of things you want to look into if you are starting the upgrade of SCCM ConfigMgr 2012 to CB 1606.

-As you can see the error in the following picture, Prerequisite Downloads – Use previously downloaded files- An error has occurred while attempting to download or verify required prerequisite components and setup cannot continue.
+As you can see, the error in the following picture, Prerequisite Downloads – Use previously downloaded files- An error has occurred while attempting to download or verify required prerequisite components, and setup cannot continue.
 Review the configmgrsetup.log file for further details.

 ERROR: Failed to verify 'F:\Sources\CB\Prereq\SQLSysClrTypes.msi' Authenticode Signature ERROR: File Signature check failed for F:\Sources\CB\Prereq\SQLSysClrTypes.msi ERROR: Failed to verify F:\Sources\CB\Prereq\SharedManagementObject.msi' Authenticode signature ERROR: File Signature check failed for F:\Sources\CB\Prereq\ SharedManagementObject.msi.msi

-We were using the same prerequisite files for all the hierarchy, and those set of files worked for a couple of other primaries and CAS.
+We were using the same prerequisite files for all the hierarchy, and those sets of files worked for a couple of other primaries and CAS.
 But one primary was giving us loads of trouble.
-Started comparing the certs of CAS and Primary servers and found that one particular cert was missing from the problematic SCCM/ConfigMgr primary server.
+I started comparing the certs of CAS and Primary servers and found that one particular cert was missing from the problematic SCCM/ConfigMgr primary server.